asupraja3/nlp-finance-forecast/README.md

 ### Pipeline Architecture

-The pipeline runs on a daily schedule, moving from raw data ingestion to a final trained model in four distinct stages.
+The pipeline runs on a daily schedule, moving from raw data ingestion to a final trained model in distinct stages.

 ```mermaid
 graph TD